zeppe-lin/mkinitramfs/README.md

 ------------
 **Kernel**:

-You need a kernel built with:
+You need a kernel built with the following features (statically or as modules):
 ```
   General setup
     [*] Initial RAM filesystem and RAM disk (initramfs/initrd) support